 There is no swimming pool here.

-The Orchid Beach Apartments are ideal for large families wanting a fully self contained place to stay while exploring the northern end of Fraser Island.
+The Orchid Beach Apartments are ideal for large families wanting a fully self contained place to stay while exploring the northern end of the island.
 From here you’re just a short drive down to the beach from which you can easily explore attractions such as Champagne Pools, Waddy Point and more.

-Hopefully you found this guide on things to do on Fraser Island helpful.
-If you’re short on time see our guide on the best Fraser Island tours here.
+Hopefully you found this guide on things to do on K’gari helpful.
+If you’re short on time see our guide on the best K’gari tours here.

-See all our photos of Fraser Island here in our Qld Camping Facebook Group.
+See all our photos of K’gari here in our Qld Camping Facebook Group.